PaulaH113/HabIT-Tracking-Application/README.md

 ## Overview

 HabIT is a command-line habit tracking application developed in Python.
-It allows users to create, track and analyse personal habits over time.
+It allows users to create, track and analyse personal habits.
 The application is built around two core concepts: **habits** (regular activities the user wishes to reinforce) and **streaks** (consecutive periods in which a habit has been completed).

 The application follows a modular architecture, combining object-oriented programming for habit management with a functional approach for analytics, and SQLite for data persistence.